 Additionally, students have expressed frustration in the history curriculum, claiming that the time spent learning about minority groups is less significant and in depth than the amount of time learning about more privileged groups, specifically white people.

-“I’ve learned so much [about Black history] in the past five months than I have in school,” Lusala explained. “a lot of times because they like to whitewash education.”
+“I’ve learned so much more [about Black history] in the past five months than I have in school,” Lusala explained.
+“A lot of times because they like to whitewash education.”

 Lusala is a part of the Iowa Freedom Riders school board committee which plans to introduce a full Black american history unit in the next few years.
 She also took initiative and started advocating for Black Lives Matter within the school district by setting up a meeting with Degner.